datatrail-jhu/02_googlecloud/00_cloud.md

-# What is the cloud?
+# What is the cloud

 You may have heard the term *cloud computing* before, and data scientists often talk about working on the *cloud*.
 But what exactly is the cloud?